hud9925/LangfordPairing/README.md

 **Validating a Langford Sequence:**

-Certainly!
-Below is the content for your README file, formatted in Markdown, which is the format used by GitHub for README files.
-You can copy and paste this directly into your README.md file on GitHub.

-markdown
-Copy code
 # LangfordPairing

 Langford Pairing is a mathematical concept involving sequences where each number between 1 to n is repeated twice, with each pair spaced n units apart.
 This program enables users to create and validate Langford sequences, providing an interactive way to explore this interesting mathematical puzzle.